 But this first time mom had a gut feeling that something was wrong.
-So I did my research, found a new pediatrician that specializes in all things gastro, and at 4 months we finally had a diagnosis.
+So I did my research, found a new pediatrician that specializes in all things gastro, and at 4 months we finally made a switch in pediatric doctors and had a diagnosis.

 So after a small fortune in baby gadgets, tummy wraps, new bottles, and more, we finally had our answer and paid up for the golden formula that in return gave us a new and happy baby!